Author: TA Moore

 TA Moore genuinely believed that she was a Cabbage Patch Kid when she was a small child.
 This was the start of a lifelong attachment to the weird and fantastic.
 These days she lives in a market town on the Northern Irish coast and her friends have a rule that she can only send them three weird and disturbing links a month (although she still holds that a DIY penis bifurcation guide is interesting, not disturbing).
 She believes that adding ‘in space!’ to anything makes it at least 40% cooler, will try to pet pretty much any animal she meets (this includes snakes, excludes bugs), and once lied to her friend that she had climbed all the way up to Tintagel Castle in Cornwall, when actually she’d only gotten to the beach, realized it was really high, and chickened out.

-She aspires to being a cynical misanthrope, but is unfortunately held back by a sunny disposition and an inability to be mean to strangers.
+She aspires to be a cynical misanthrope, but is unfortunately held back by a sunny disposition and an inability to be mean to strangers.
 If TA Moore is mean to you, that means you’re friends now.

 Where to find TA Moore: